karsten-vermeulen-dev/Into-the-deep-blue-C/README.md

 ### Lesson 2 - Refresh my memory
 <i>In this lesson, you will learn all about variables, fundamental data types, and contiguous blocks of memory known as arrays.</i>

+### Lesson 3 - Operator!
+Express yourself!
+<i>Here, you will discover all the various different operators that come with C++ and learn how to use them.</i>